 “Aw, Annie, you can’t just leave us like this!”
 Bull bellowed, rolling his thick, troll-like body up to the stage.
 “We been missin’ you all these weeks, you know.”

 “One more!
-One more!” shouted Wheeler, who looked a lot like a garden gnome—a garden gnome in a baseball cap—curly sideburns, ski jump nose, a wad of snoose in his cheek.
+One more!” shouted Wheeler, who looked a lot like a garden gnome—a garden gnome in a baseball cap—curly sideburns, ski jump nose, a wad of snoose puffing out his cheek.

 “If you can’t play us another song, how ‘bout a little flash of titty,” Bull begged.